stevage/map-gl-utils/README.md

 // Use the mouse 'finger' cursor when hovering over this layer. map.U.hoverPointer('mylayer');

+// Sets a "hover" feature-state to be true or false as the mouse moves over features in this layer.
+// Requires that features have an `id`. map.U.hoverFeatureState('mylayer', 'mysource', 'mysourcelayer');

 // Like on('load') but fires immediately (and reliably) any time after map already loaded. map.U.onLoad(callback);